 - Uniformed ABM custodial staff will disinfect public restrooms twice a day, once in the early morning and again later in the day.
 This will include disinfecting restroom door hardware, counters, dispensers, toilets, urinals, and showers.
 ABM staff also will ensure that Oxivir wipes are available in these restrooms.
 Students who have private or semi-private restrooms will continue to be responsible for cleaning their own restrooms.

 - All buildings also will be disinfected through the use of electrostatic spraying once a week.

 To promote safety and well-being, students are asked not to eat together in groups of more than four people, to wear masks at meals when not actively eating or drinking, and to practice safe physical distancing during meals.

-Smith Dining Hall will be closed until the end of September due to construction.
-To help everyone maintain proper physical distance while dining, OWU will expand Ham-Wil dining into some of the Benes Rooms.
-OWU also will set up additional tables and chairs at other dining venues across campus, and students can eat outside at tables set up on the HWCC and Merrick patios or lawn.
+Smith Dining Hall will be open for spring semester following renovation.
+To help everyone maintain proper physical distance while dining, OWU will set up additional tables and chairs at other dining venues across campus, and students can eat outside at tables set up on the HWCC and Merrick patios or lawn as weather permits.

 To reduce excessive card-handling, students will use contactless scanners at all registers, powered by the GET app.
 Students must download this app onto their phones and have phones ready to scan upon entering dining facilities.